 The Aeronautical Studies program prepares students for entrylevel technological positions in the aeronautical industry and related areas.
 The program is focused on a fundamental foundation of aeronautically related subjects, but, at the same time, provides a significant number of course electives that allow students to explore other areas of interest or earn a minor in a particular area of study.
-The program requirements include 35 semester hours of required Technology and Aeronautics courses, and 35 semester hours of Technology and General electives coursework.
+The program requirements include 35 semester hours of required Technology and Aeronautics courses, and 38 semester hours of Technology and General electives coursework.
 Students that successfully complete all degree requirements for this program are awarded a Bachelor of Science degree in Aeronautics with a concentration in Aeronautical Studies.

-Composition
+I. Composition .
+9

-ENG 10001, 10002, College English I, II 6
+ENG 10001, 10002, College English I, II

 20002, Technical Writing

-Mathematics, Logic, and Foreign Languages
+II.
+Mathe ematics, Logic and Foreign Languages 7

 MATH 11012, Intuitive Calculus

-12001, Algebra and Trigonometry 4
+12001, Algebra and Trigonometry

-Humanities and Fine Arts (two courses in sequence)12
+III.
+Huma nities and Fine Arts (two courses in sequence) 9

-COMM 15000, Theory and Practice of Oral Discourse 3
+COMN 1 15000, Theory and Practice of Oral Discourse

-Plus s elect 9 hours9
+Plus s elect 6 hours

-Choos e from fine arts from the Liberal Education Requirements
+Choos e from Fine Arts from the Liberal Education Requirements.

-on pad · ·

 IV.
-Social Sciences
+Social Sciences .
+9

-Plus s elect 9 hours9
+Plus s elect 9 hours

-Choos e from social sciences from the Liberal Education Require-
+Choos e from Social Sciences from the Liberal Education

-ments on page 77.
+Requi rements.

-٧. Basic Sciences
+V. Basic Sciences .13

-PHY 13001, 13002, General College Physics I, II 10
+PHY 13001, 13002, General College Physics I, II

 32562, Aerodynamics

 VI.
-US 10 001, University Orientation
+US 10 001, University Orientation .
+1

 VII.
-MAJO R REQUIREMENTS50
+Major Requirements .53

 Techn ology Courses

 TECH 10001, Information Technology

 13580, Engineering Graphics I

-20002, Materials and Processes3
+20002, Materials and Processes

-21021, Survey of Electricity and Electronics 4
+21021, Survey of Electricity and Electronics

-23581, Computer Aided Eng.
-Graphics 3

-Aeron autics Core

-TECH 15000, Aerospace Technology

-35020, Aerospace Propulsion

-35040, Aerospace Systems

-35150, Aerospace Structures
+TOTAL 121

+Gene ral Electives

+VIII.
+Non-N ajor Requirements .20

+Techi nology Electives

+45350, Avionics

+45291, Aero.
+Senior Seminar

 45030, Adv.
 Aerospace Systems

-45291, Aero.
-Senior Seminar

-45350, Avionics

-Tech nology Electives15

-VIII.
-NON-N MAJOR REQUIREMENTS

-Gene ral Electives

-TOTAL 121
+35150, Aerospace Structures

+35040, Aerospace Systems 3

+35020, Aerospace Propulsion 3

+TECH 15000, Aerospace Technology 3

+Aeron autics Core

+33033, Hydraulics and Pneumatics 3

-Note: At least 20 semester hours of upper-division (3/40000) coursework must be completed between the technical and general electives.
+\Note: At least 17 semester hours of upper-division (3/40000) coursework must be completed within the technical and general electives.

-American Assembly of Collegiate Schools of Business accreditation standards prohibit nonbusiness majors from taking more than 25 percent of their degree requirements in business courses.
+American Assembly of Collegiate Schools of Business accreditation standards prohibit non-business majors from taking more than 25 percent of their degree requirements in business courses.
 Therefore, no more than 30 semester credit hours may be counted toward stated degree requirements.